-What's a lock-in or a rate lock?
+What's a lock-in or a rate lock on a mortgage?

 Mortgage interest rates can change daily, sometimes hourly.
-If your interest rate is locked, your rate won’t change between now and closing, as long as you close within the specified timeframe and there are no changes to your application.
+If your interest rate is locked, your rate wont change between when you get the rate lock and closing, as long as you close within the specified time frame and there are no changes to your application.
 Rate locks are typically available for 30, 45, or 60 days, and sometimes longer.

-The interest rate on your Loan Estimate is not a guarantee.
 If your rate is not locked, it can change at any time.

 If your rate is locked, it can still change if there are changes in your applicationincluding your loan amount, credit score, or verified income.

 Here are some common reasons why your interest rate might change, even though it is locked:

-- You decided to change the kind of loan you are requesting or the amount of your down payment
+- You decided to change the kind of loan you are requesting or the amount of your down payment.

 - The appraisal on the home you want to buy came in higher or lower than expected.